Conspiracy Theories: Why Do We Believe Them?

 One of the defining traits of every conspiracy is the presence of a big bad.
 No matter what the conspiracy claims, they’ll likely place the blame at the feet of a shadowy organization, pulling the strings of the world right beneath our noses.
 They can be real, like the U.S government, or fake, like the Illuminati, but they all serve an important purpose for the conspiracy.

 On a practical level, they are vague and flexible enough to adapt to evidence and proof.
 See this coincidence nobody noticed?
-This is proof of the theory, the big bad is responsible for that.
+This is proof of the theory, that the big bad is responsible for that.
 Do you have evidence that the theory isn’t real?
 Well, then you must be in cahoots with the big bad, you can’t be trusted.

 On a psychological level, however, having a villain in your story can give your theory more appeal.
 If you feel personally hurt by the subject matter of the theory, you now have a group to blame for your woes.
 If you want to believe your political position is right, even if it’s clearly wrong, conspiracy theories allow you to live in that fantasy.
 To pretend you’re an underdog fighting a corrupt, evil institution.